 Hands-Free Georgia Act goes into Effect

 As of July 1st, all drivers in Georgia will need to keep their phones out of their hands while driving or face some stiff consequences.
-The state has joined the majority of others in America in creating an official law to prevent distract driving.
+The state has joined the majority of others in America in creating an official law to prevent distracted driving.
+Let’s have a look at Distracted Driving Law.

-The basis of the law is that, with a few exceptions, you can now only make or receive phone calls while operating a vehicle if you are using a handless feature such as a speakerphone, wireless headset, earpiece, car stereo, smart watch or other bluetooth device to make the call.
+The basis of the law is that, with a few exceptions, you can now only make or receive phone calls while operating a vehicle if you are using a handless feature such as a speakerphone, wireless headset, earpiece, car stereo, smartwatch, or another Bluetooth device to make the call.

 The law also means you can no longer legally read or send texts, emails, or look at social media or the internet while operating a vehicle.